-In the first wave participants were asked questions on a set of questions that established the baseline on variables that would not change (i.e. age, gender, income, education, labour market position, occupation, housing conditions, having children of school age, health status).
+In the first wave participants were asked a set of questions on their socio economic characteristics and health status.
 Across the three waves we measured their mental health using a validated scale, exposition to shocks (loss of job, closure of activity, decreased earnings, tried to be tested for Covid-19; having to do home lessons to children, etc.), possible exposition to Covid-19 (situations that prevented or would prevent participant to respect social distancing).